 Multi-layer labels, including, among others, sandwich labels, promotional labels, booklet labels and wrapping labels, are fully in line with the modern packaging trend and are today one of the most important label products.
 Multi-layer labels have two important advantages for this: They have the most space for information directly on the product of all types of labels and are ideal instruments for promotions and competitions.

-As the only German label manufacturer, Labelprint24 enables the complete on-line price calculation of multi-layer labels directly in its on-line shop.
-In the calculation wizard, you can choose from a wide selection of materials and finishes and calculate all multi-layer labels in completely free formats in real time for different printing methods.
+As the only German label manufacturer, Labelprint24 enables the complete online price calculation of multi-layer labels directly in its online shop.
+In the spreadsheet, you can choose from a wide selection of materials and finishes and calculate all multi-layer labels in completely free formats in real time for different printing processes.

 3.4 Sandwich labels

 Roll labels and sheet labels come in single-layer designs.
 This means that the desired information is applied only on the show side.
 Depending on the format or product, however, the space for all product information is quite limited and a single-layered label is therefore not sufficient.
 So when it gets more complex in content, multi-layered labels best fulfil the goals.
 We offer different variants to make possible a tailor-made solution.

 Sandwich labels are the "smaller" solution: they offer 2 to 3 sides, on which more extensive information can be accommodated.
 Incidentally, other names are peel-off, duplex or double-layer labels, which explains the underlying principle as far as possible: This is to a certain extent a (peelable) label on a label.
 The substrate label has an additional adhesive surface, the allows the upper paper or the top film to be easily removed.
 Competitions or special promotions are classic occasions to use sandwich labels.